MSFREACH/msf-reach/README.md

 ### Documentation
-Further documentation can be found in the doc/, including:
+Further documentation can be found in doc/ including:
 - API.md - inforamtion on API
 - TESTING.md - information on testing